VivekCR7/TEST/SQL-Basics-to-advance/README.md

     John      | Hunt
 ```

-here the name has been sorted descending and top 10 entries are retrived using "LIMIT" keyword
+Here the name has been sorted descending and top 10 entries are retrived using "LIMIT" keyword.

-we can also use "OFFSET" keyword to get the limited data
+We can also use "OFFSET" keyword to get the limited data.

-* get the data of id from 3 to 5 using offset
+* Get the data of id from 3 to 5 using offset

 ```sql
 > select memid,firstname, surname from cd.members